The Zeteyn Manual

 Five AI Modes

-four-step protocol — structural scan, statistical audit, citation verification, structured
+scan, statistical audit, citation verification, and structured verdict.
+The report follows

 Switching modes mid-session